e-minguez/rke2-versions/README.md

 > :warning: This is an unofficial tool, don't blame us!

+The json file can be also viewed [live](https://www.eduardominguez.es/rke2-versions/rke2.json)

 ## Background

 This is like [k3s-versions](https://github.com/e-minguez/k3s-versions) but for RKE2 :)